dbconsultoria/ClickHouseMedallion/README.md

-# ClickHouse Medallion Architecture — Bronze + Silver
+# ClickHouse Medallion Architecture, Airbyte/dbt/clickhouse

 Local implementation of a Medallion architecture with Bronze and Silver layers.
 MySQL is the source, Airbyte OSS handles ingestion into ClickHouse (Bronze), and dbt transforms and enriches the data into the Silver layer.